-This webinar will give you an overview of the NSIA regime (the sectors caught by it and the process to obtain approval) and also provide some practical tips on how it can be pro-actively and efficiently managed through an M&A process.
+This webinar gives you an overview of the NSIA regime (the sectors caught by it and the process to obtain approval) and also provides some practical tips on how it can be pro-actively and efficiently managed through an M&A process.

-So, join us on Tuesday 28 February 2023 at 2pm where our NSIA specialist partner, Matthew Woodford, and corporate partner, Ryan Brown, will share their experience of the NSIA regime and what advisors can do/look out for before bringing a company to market so, as a workstream, it can be pro-actively managed and doesn’t come as an unwanted/unpleasant surprise at the eleventh hour.
+Our NSIA specialist partner, Matthew Woodford, and corporate partner, Ryan Brown, share their experience of the NSIA regime and what advisors can do/look out for before bringing a company to market so, as a workstream, it can be pro-actively managed and doesn’t come as an unwanted/unpleasant surprise at the eleventh hour.